Pablo-A-Baeza/Gender-Diversity-in-Game-of-Thrones---Case-Study/README.md

 # Introduction
-The purpose of this anaysis is to practice a primary function within People Analytics, a diversity analysis to explore whether or not women/men tend to be under-represented in certain departments within an organization.
+The purpose of this analysis is to practice a primary function within People Analytics, a diversity analysis to explore whether or not women/men tend to be under-represented in certain departments within an organization.
 The data has been extracted from two Github repositories [link](https://github.com/jeffreylancaster/game-of-thrones/tree/master/data) and the analysis is based on the chapter *4 - Diversity Analytics* of the book *Predictive HR Analytics by Martin R Edwads & Kirsten Edwards*.

 # Case
 The company Westeros has 13 different departments (house)